 ⏲️Time to complete: ~45 minutes

 👔 I work there.
 I work at Cloudflare.
 Several of my posts on this blog that discuss Cloudflare focus on building things with Cloudflare Workers.
 I’m a Workers customer and pay my invoice to use it.
-However, this experiment uses products where I’m on the team (Access, Gateway, and Tunnel).
+However, this experiment uses products where I’m on the team (Access, Gateway, WARP, and Tunnel).

 The Server Messaging Block (SMB) protocol provides connectivity from client device to file shares, printers, and other destinations.
 The vast majority of SMB use cases depend on Microsoft Windows.